Charles de Gaulle Airport: Cancelled project for Terminal 4

+Plans for a new terminal, Terminal 4, were first announced in 2014.
+With an estimated cost of €9bn, the new terminal was to be built around 2025, when Charles de Gaulle Airport's maximum capacity of 80 million would have been reached.
+When constructed, the new terminal would have been able to accommodate 30–40 million passengers per year and would have likely been built north of Terminal 2E.
+However, the Terminal 4 proposal was cancelled in 2021 due to reduced traffic resulting from the COVID-19 pandemic and new environmental regulations making the project unfeasible.
+Environmentalist groups hailed the cancellation of the project as a "great victory."

+All long-haul routes to North America, Africa, Middle East and Asia flights with the exception of American Airlines, Air Tahiti Nui and Air Austral moved their operations to Terminal 1.
+All short-haul European routes, short-haul Middle East and Africa routes, American Airlines, Air Tahiti Nui and Air Austral moved their operations to Terminal 2B.

 Roissypôle

 Roissypôle is a complex consisting of office buildings, shopping areas, hotels, and a bus coach and RER B station within Charles de Gaulle Airport.
 The complex includes the head office of Air France, Continental Square, the Hilton Paris Charles de Gaulle Airport, and le Dôme building.
 Le Dôme includes the head office of Air France Consulting, an Air France subsidiary.
 Continental Square has the head office of Air France subsidiary Servair and the Air France Vaccinations Centre.